RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 1/8

-Grid cells are a Nobel-prize winning 🏆🏆🏆 neural representation found in the mammalian brain 🧠, that play a fundamental role in spatial navigation 🚶 🛣️ 🧭
+Grid cells are a Nobel-prize winning neural representation found in the mammalian brain, that play a fundamental role in spatial navigation

-Where do these representations come from ⁉️ 🔎
+Where do these representations come from

 ![](img_1.png)